 U.S. to allow advanced headlights after Toyota petition

-WASHINGTON, Feb 15 (Reuters) - The U.S. National Highway Traffic Safety Administration on Tuesday said it would allow advanced headlights known as "adaptive driving beams" to be used in vehicles on U.S. roads that could help prevent nighttime crashes.
+WASHINGTON, Feb 15 (Reuters) - Vehicles on U.S. roads will now be allowed to use advanced headlights known as "adaptive driving beams" that could help prevent nighttime crashes, the U.S. National Highway Traffic Safety Administration (NHTSA) said on Tuesday.

+The agency acted in response to a petition filed by Toyota Motor Corp 7203.T in 2013 to allow the lights.
+Theyautomatically adjust the beams using additional sensors so they can provide more illumination without a glare to oncoming motorists.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))